 - 3 units on one title - established dwellings - up 90% LVR with lenders mortgage insurance.

-- 6 units on one title - established dwellings - up to 70% LVR
+- 10 + units on one title - established dwellings - Commercial only with LVR case by case.

 Multiple dwellings on one title (construction loans)